Annual Events for Every Season

 Presented by Downtown Partnership of Baltimore and Visit Baltimore, Baltimore Restaurant Week provides an affordable and exclusive taste of the city’s vibrant culinary scene.
 Restaurants participating throughout Baltimore’s neighborhoods will offer ten days of special prix-fixe menus for brunch, lunch and dinner.

-Hampdenfest is an annual September festival that features local cuisine and beer, performances, a pie-eating contest, crafts and the famous toilet bowl races.
+Hampdenfest is an annual September festival celebrating the neighborhood of Hampden that features local cuisine and beer, performances, a pie-eating contest, crafts and the famous toilet bowl races.
 (Think: A soap box derby, but with commodes.)
 Participants vie for glory by racing homemade vehicles down the hill, earning cheers and plenty of bragging rights.